Hi, you are logged in as , if you are not , please click here

 RNA sequencing (RNA-seq) has become the method of choice for transcriptome profiling.
 Nevertheless, it is a non-trivial task to transform the vast amount of data obtained with high-throughput sequencers into useful information.
 Thus, RNA-seq data analysis is still a major bottleneck for most researchers in this field.
 The ability to correctly interpret RNA-seq results, as well as knowledge of the intrinsic properties of these data, are essential to avoid incorrect experimental designs and the application of inappropriate analysis methodologies.
 The aim of this workshop is to familiarise researchers with RNA-seq data and to initiate them in the analysis by providing lectures and practicals on analysis methodologies.
 In the practicals Illumina-generated sequencing data and various widely used software programs will be used.

-Instructors: Urmi Trivedi, Frances Turner, Nathan Medd
+Instructors: Urmi Trivedi, Frances Turner

 Workshop format